oebear/Datura/README.md

 # updates
 V1.3

-Added to startup so it starts always with pc
+Added to startup so it starts always with computer

 V1.2